uiocompcat/tmcinvdes/datasets/DETAILS.md

   - Filenames:
     - `uncond_mono-min15k-TMC.xyz`
     - `uncond_bi-min10k-TMC.xyz`
+    - `orca.inp`: the representative ORCA input file used for DFT calculations on individual XYZ files for each TMC.
 - **7. Label ligands with DFT calculations on TMCs geometry optimizations, HOMO-LUMO gap, and metal center charge:** `-labeled`
   - The XYZ files generated from the ligand subsets are `labeled` with DFT properties calculated using ORCA, and the results were associated with the respective ligands.
     - For bidentate ligand-based TMCs, DFT calculations are performed only on those homoleptic TMCs from stage 6 where both isomer forms were successfully assembled for a given ligand.